Star1620/twitterMetrics/readme.md

    Download it from official site https://www.apachefriends.org/index.html and install.

 2. After installation, you can run Apache and PHP by XAMPP or by NETTE build-in server.
-If you want to run Appache and PHP by XAMPP, default www.localhost folder for your applications is xampp/htdocs/.
-Then run XAMPP Control.
+If you want to run Apache and PHP by XAMPP, default www.localhost folder for your applications is xampp/htdocs/.
+Run XAMPP Control.
 If you want to use NETTE build-in PHP server follow Web Server Setup bellow.